ZhixinYin/VGG16-Reproduction/README.md

 # VGG Paper Reproduction (2015)

 ## Introduction
-This project reproduces the original VGG16 architecture as described in the paper, which will later be used as parameter initilisation for other VGG networks.
+This project reproduces the original VGG16 architecture as described in the paper, which uses weights from VGG11 as weights initialisation.

 ## Architecture Summary
 | Stage          | Layer   | Type             | Filters / Units | Kernel / Stride | Output Size     |